-- Conversion cost is the cost incurred by the company in transforming direct materials into the finished products is known as the conversion cost.
-It excludes direct material cost and is usually taken as the aggregate of the cost of direct labour, direct expenses and factory overheads. - Normal cost is the cost which is normally incurred at a given level of output in the conditions in which that level of output is achieved. - Total cost is the sum total of all costs associated with the product or service, unit or centre.
+Conversion cost is the cost incurred by the company in transforming direct materials into the finished products.
+It excludes direct material cost and is usually taken as the aggregate of the cost of direct labour, direct expenses and factory overheads.

+Normal cost is the cost which is normally incurred at a given level of output in the normal conditions in which that level of output is achieved.

+Total cost is the sum total of all costs associated with the product or service, unit or centre.